PrinciplesDotDev/principles/documentation-close-to-code.md

 ## Why

-The further away documentation is from the source of the code as more *friction* is created in understanding the code, this will also slow down the teams output.
+* The further away documentation is from the source of the code as more *friction* is created in understanding the code, which will slow down the teams output.

-* If the documentation is not readily accessible, it will be used less and the more likely it will go unmaintained.

-The documentation will have a higher chance of being accurate and up to date.
-The documentation will be updated by through the process of it being easily accessible to modify and read and monitored by the team if performing code reviews.
+* Documentation will have a higher chance of being accurate and up to date.
+As it is readily accessible to read and update

 ## How

 The how varies by what type of documentation.
-But the essence is simple, bring the documentation to the most obvious lowest level gro
+But the goal is to bring the documentation as close to the code as it can be whilst maintaining a grouping that makes sense.

- applicable factor is applicable logical grouping, but it can be summed up by bringing code t To understand how it can be done, we need to look a the different levels of documentation, starting close to the code can getting further away.
+To understand how it can be done, we need to look a the many types of documentation, starting close to the code and getting further away.

 ### Editor

 **Use IDE features**

 By using an editor with code completion, parameter info, quick info and member lists.
-It provides the closest documentation by assisting a developer as they are writing code.
-Using an IDE with the ability to do that and also using a language which makes that functionality easier (such as a static language).
+It provides the closest documentation by assisting a developer during the writing of code.
+Using an IDE with the ability to do that and also using a language which makes that functionality easier (such as a static language) can both be helpful.

 An example of Visual Studio Code's Intellisense: (https://code.visualstudio.com/docs/editor/intellisense)